sidiwang/NaiveBayes/README.md

 *naiveBayes* function in package **e1071** were also included.
 Given the
 <span style="color:purple">NaiveBayes</span> function was partially
-written in Rcpp and vectorized some calculations in matrix form, our performance, in general, is better in efficiency and need less memory allocation.
+written in Rcpp and vectorized some calculations in matrix form, our performance, in general, is better in efficiency and needs less memory allocation.

 Please use this code to check the vignettes.